zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when a previously inactive endpoint attempts to close a TCP connection via a normal FIN handshake or an abort RST sequence.
-When the endpoint sent one of these packets, Bro waits :zeek:id:`tcp_partial_close_delay` prior to generating the event, to give the other endpoint a chance to close the connection normally.
+When the endpoint sent one of these packets, Zeek waits :zeek:id:`tcp_partial_close_delay` prior to generating the event, to give the other endpoint a chance to close the connection normally.